-The Howard County Association of Student Councils is a proud supporter of the Student Member on The Board of Education (SMOB) election process.
+The Howard County Association of Student Councils is a proud supporter of the Student Member of the Board of Education (SMOB) election process.
 Each year, one student represents the student voice as a member on the Board of Education.
 Unlike other Maryland jurisdictions, the HCPSS grants the SMOB full status as a board member and can vote on all issues except issues pertaining to budget, personnel, or other restricted matters.

 Current Student Member of the Board

-Senior, Wilde Lake High School
+Senior, Reservoir High School